compassis/openfast/README.rst

-﻿Coupling SeaFEM - OpenFAST3.5
+﻿Multi-Turbine Coupling SeaFEM - OpenFAST3.5
 ========

 Dynamic link library of OpenFAST3.5 for the coupling with SeaFEM seakeeping solver.
+Enables simulations for multi-turbine platforms, this library controls the second turbine.
 Exchange is possible with ElastoDyn and SubDyn modules.
-Enables simulations for single turbine platforms.
-A test case is provided for the OC3-Hywind system.

 OpenFAST and FAST.Farm are maintained and developed by researchers and software engineers at the `National Renewable Energy Laboratory <http://www.nrel.gov/>`_